 The message was clear at Jim Keller‘s responsive design panel yesterday: “Less apps, more responsive.”
 (We’ll forgive him the use of ‘fewer,’ not ‘less.’)

 “Most apps can be built into a responsive website, and the user will be none the wiser,” said Keller, principal at Jenkintown-based web dev firm Context.
-Responsive design is that device agnostic manner of developing websites — becoming more popular, if challenged — that changes format as the site is resized to accommodate tablets, smartphones or other mobile devices (change the size of this website, which is responsive, and get a sense)
+Responsive design is that device agnostic manner of developing websites — becoming more popular, if challenged — that changes format as the site is resized to accommodate tablets, smartphones or other mobile devices.

 The responsive design craze is in full swing (shown in part by the standing room only event held in a narrow conference room at Embassy Suites on the Parkway).
 One reason for the buzz is that app development is “very resource intensive,” according to Keller.

 He said his firm gets weekly calls from organizations saying that they need an app.
 But he tells them, “Unless you need to use the camera [on a phone], you probably don’t need an app.”